hopegardenuk/hopegarden.uk/content/english/blog/250106-fruit-tree-pruning.md

 6. Free vegan & gluten free soup, bread, hot drink lunch at [Wildlife Centre](https://maps.app.goo.gl/yoSxma6m5x5cE8qe9).
 Lifts available
 7. Pruning the fruit trees at the [Welsh Wildlife Centre](https://maps.app.goo.gl/yoSxma6m5x5cE8qe9).

-Martin really *is* an orchardist to the stars 🤩, he has worked with the Spencer family of Althorp, on their walled garden.
+Martin really is an orchardist to the stars, he has worked with the Spencer family of Althorp, on their walled garden.

-{{< youtube vCo0yfk8x6Q }}
+{{< youtube vCo0yfk8x6Q >}}

 ## Agenda